Advocate: Use Your Outside Voice!

 Dig Into Regenerative Ag

-More than half of Minnesota's lands are currently in agricultural production, and most of them don't employ practices that regenerate the health of the soil.
+About half of Minnesota's lands are currently in agricultural production, and most of them don't employ practices that regenerate the health of the soil.
 That means an outsized risk of erosion and runoff to Minnesota's waters, as well as greenhouse gas emissions due to carbon released from our soils.
 But this also presents an opportunity to leverage agricultural landscapes to work better with nature's systems.
-Learn more about sustainable agriculture in Minnesota.
+Learn more about regenerative agriculture in Minnesota.

 Practices that sequester carbon, increase organic matter and ultimately improve the biological, physical and chemical function of the soil are generally referred to as soil health practices.
 These include cover crops, reduced tillage, diversified crop rotation, improved nutrient management and edge-of-field strategies that help farms more efficiently hold water and carbon dioxide.

-Agencies like the Board of Water and Soil Resources, National Resources Conservation Service, local soil and water conservation districts and partner efforts like All Acres for Our Water all support farmers and ranchers who want to make their operations more sustainable.
+Agencies like the Board of Water and Soil Resources, Natural Resources Conservation Service and local soil and water conservation districts (or SWCDs) all support farmers and ranchers who want to make their operations more sustainable.
 The emergence of carbon markets and other ecosystem service markets can also help farmers by compensating them for their investments in nature.
-But in order for these strategies to be scalable, we must ensure adequate and stable funding for these important programs.
+But in order for these strategies to be scalable, we must ensure they receive adequate and stable funding.